divs-lab/Ecommerce-Follow-Along/README.md

 # Milestone 28 - Cancel Order Feature
 Added a "Cancel Order" button in the My Orders page and created a backend endpoint to update order status to "Cancelled".
 Users can cancel their orders unless they are already marked as "Cancelled".

+# Milestone 29 - PayPal Integration
+In this milestone, we added an online payment option using the PayPal API.
+Users can now choose between COD and PayPal for payment.
+PayPal buttons will be displayed when the online payment option is selected.
+The next milestone will focus on implementing the payment functionality.

+# Milestone 30 - Payment Options
+Implemented PayPal API for online payments.
+Installed react-paypal-js and integrated PayPalScriptProvider.
+Configured PayPal sandbox client ID for testing transactions.
+Added PayPal payment buttons in the order confirmation page.
+Pushed the updated code to GitHub. 🚀